Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 When it comes to debt consolidation, there are two types you should be aware of.
 A debt consolidation loan and a debt consolidation program (often referred to as a debt management plan).

+A debt consolidation loan can be found at most financial institutions.
 There are plenty of legitimate businesses in Canada, including most banks and credit unions, that offer debt consolidation loans to qualified borrowers.
-Typically these types of loans are more difficult to get approved for and the borrower required average or good credit.
+However, these types of loans are more difficult to get approved for and the borrower requires average or good credit.

 Loans Canada Lookout